The Day of the Dead

 It makes me smile from ear to ear when one of my clients takes the real estate newsletter I offer and really makes it theirs.
 Here's another example (click here for a previous one), this one from Marianne Derjean, who is with broker McGuigan Pepin, in Quebec, Canada.
 Here's what I love about it.
 A…

 Content marketing – and that includes sending print and email newsletters – is becoming an essential part of the marketing arsenal.
 But this new chart from Marketing Sherpa shows that most marketers are getting it all wrong.
-They're breaking Rule #1 of newsletters – they're not writing with their customer in mind.
-The chart shows…
+They’re breaking Rule #1 of newsletters, not writing with their customer in mind.
+The chart shows that content that…

 How to Use Newsletters to Bring in New Business